The Classification of Two-Dimensional Extended Topological Field Theories: The Cofibrancy Theorem

+In this section we prove that computadic symmetric monoidal bicategories enjoy a cofibrancy property which amounts to a sort of coherence theorem for homomorphisms.
+In particular if $P = (G_0, G_1, G_2, \cR)$ is a symmetric monoidal 3-computad (a.k.a. presentation) and $\sM$ is an arbitrary symmetric monoidal bicategory, then every (weak) symmetric monoidal homomorphism from $\sF(P)$ to $\sM$ is naturally equivalent in $\symbicat(\sF(P), \sM)$ to a strict homomorphism.
+In fact we show that $\symbicat(\sF(P), \sM)$ is equivalent to an auxiliary bicategory $P(\sM)$ of ``$P$-data'' in $\sM$.

-Let $\sM$ be a symmetric monoidal bicategory.
-Given a generating datum, we will introduce an auxiliary bicategory $G(\sM)$ of ``$G$-data'' in $\sM$.
-Roughly, the objects of $G(\sM)$ consist of an assignment of an object of $\sM$ for each element of $G_0$, a 1-morphisms in $\sM$ for each element of $G_1$, and a 2-morphism in $\sM$ for each element of $G_2$.
+Roughly, the objects of $P(\sM)$ consist of an assignment of an object of $\sM$ for each element of $G_0$, a 1-morphisms in $\sM$ for each element of $G_1$, and a 2-morphism in $\sM$ for each element of $G_2$.
 These are required to be compatible with the source and target maps.
 For example suppose that $G_0 = \{ x, y, z\}$, $G_1 = \{f \}$, and that the source of $f$ is $x \otimes (y \otimes z)$.
-If we are given an assignment of objects of $\sM$ for each element $G_0$ (i.e. a map $G_0 \to \sM_0$), then we get a canonical extension to all binary words in $G_0$ (i.e. an extension to $BW(G_0) \to \sM_0$).
+If we are given an assignment of objects of $\sM$ for each element $G_0$ (i.e., a map $G_0 \to \sM_0$), then we get a canonical extension to all binary words in $G_0$ (i.e., an extension to $BW(G_0) \to \sM_0$).
 This extension is given by taking the binary word in $G_0$ and evaluating it in the symmetric monoidal bicategory $\sM$.
 The 1-morphism that we assign to $f$ must now have a source which is exactly the value of $x \otimes (y \otimes z)$, evaluated in $\sM$.
 A similar statement holds for the targets of generating 1-morphisms and for 2-morphisms as well.
+Of course the relations $\cR$ must be satisfied.
+The morphisms and 2-morphisms of $P(\sM)$ can similarly be defined by simply assigning values to the generators of $P$.

+Let $G$ be the underlying symmetric monoidal 2-computad of $P$ and $\cR$ the set of generating relations.
+As we will see, the bicategory $P(\sM)$ will be identified with a sub-bicategory of $\symbicat(\sF(P), \sM)$.
+In light of Proposition~\ref{RelationsForSMBicatsProp}, $\symbicat(\sF(P), \sM)$ is a full sub-bicategory of $\symbicat(\sF(G), \sM)$.
+Namely it consists of those homomorphisms which satisfy the relations.
+The bicategory $P(\sM)$ will similarly be defined as the full-sub-bicategory of $G(\sM)$ which such that the relations $\cR$ are satisfied.
+Thus we will focus on the case that $P = G$ is a 2-computad without relations.